Hirunika Premachandra: Personal life

+Electoral history

-Estranged case
+Abduction case

 On 21 December 2015, Premachandra was alleged to have kidnapped an aspiring model and cricketer Cheruka Weerakoon from a shop by her bodyguards and threatened to take pictures of him without his sunglasses.
 It is alleged that the Weerakoon was forcibly taken away in a black Defender jeep registered under Premachandra's name.
 The model, who was subsequently released from his enforced detention, lodged a complaint with the police giving a different narrative.
 The news rose out quickly in local media.
 Premachandra announced a press conference and denied any knowledge of this incident, claiming that she was at a function at the Colombo Municipal Council where President Maithreepala Sirisena was also in attendance.
 Weerakoon confirmed her presence at the said incident and some CCTV footage which showed her activity with him a few days earlier.
 As a result of the incident police jailed her bodyguards but not her.
+She has been sentenced to three years rigorous imprisonment by the Colombo High Court.